abrennec/ofxadvanced/01_day/readme.md

 ## Sound Generation and Synthesis

 (Digital) sound synthesis describes the process of generating sound with a computer.
 This is usually done by creating different types of sound waves, combining them and modifying them following certain techniques and approaches (i.e., modulation, filtering, ...).
-The digital device or application that implements all of the above mentioned steps is usually referred to as a **digital synthesizer**.
+The device or application that implements all of the above mentioned steps is usually referred to as a **software synthesizer**.

-The first element in the synthesis process is the **oscillator** which is responsible for creating a digital representation of a real sound wave.
+The central element of a synthesizer and at the same time the first step in the synthesis process is the **oscillator**.
+An oscillator is responsible for creating a digital representation of a sound wave.
 It is important to note that one oscillator is only capable of playing back one sound at a time.
-Most synthesizers thus provide numerous oscillators and provide options to adjust, combine and process the individual components in order to generate more exotic and complex sounds.
+Most synthesizers thus provide numerous oscillators that are either being combined automatically or provide an interface to adjust, combine and process the individual oscillators to generate exotic and complex sounds.

-The final output of the synthesizer, usually a digital representation  of a complex sound wave, can then be stored in an audio or sound buffer and be transferred via the soundcard's DAC (digital to audio converter) to the speakers for playback.

-- What might be the central elements of an oscillator?
+To generate a single sound wave, one approach would be to use a mathematical representation of a wave and feed it into the process.
+However, although this is mathematically interesting, it can become computationally expensive and is hardly implemented.
+Instead pre-recorded sound waves are used and played back at different rates to simulate changes in pitch.
+These approaches are, for example, **table lookup synthesis** or **wavetable synthesis**.
+Here, we will however stick with pure mathematical representations in order to understand the setup of a sound wave as well as play around with computational expenses.

-A special sort of oscillator is an LFO, a low frequency oscillator.
+A special sort of oscillator is an **LFO**, a low frequency oscillator.
 The frequency of an LFO is usually below 20Hz and often ranges between 0.25-5Hz.
 LFOs are central elements of sound synthesis.
 Since they are below human hearing capabilities, there frequency can only be felt and is often used to modulate, i.e., change certain parameters of audible sound waves.
 For example, this is done to create beat or pattern-like sounds.

+Once the final output of the synthesis process has been computed, it is stored in an audio or sound buffer.
+This buffer can then be transferred (through the sound stream) to the soundcard's DAC (digital to audio converter) where it is converted into electrical voltage changes ready to be played back by the speakers.

+- What are the central elements of an oscillator?

-### Oscillator Wave Types
+## Basic Oscillator Wave Types

 Basic oscillators usually represent the following four fundamental types of sound waves: